superlinked/VectorHub/docs/articles/improve-raptor-with-rag.md

 ![Comparison for a Query](../assets/use_cases/improve-raptor-with-rag/raptor-6.png)

-RAPTOR RAG performs better than vanilla RAG at handling retrieval on our hierarchically chunked and embedded source document.
-RAPTOR retrieves specific details about NTT's financial growth for the specified quarter, and  connects this growth to the broader acquisition strategy, pulling relevant context from our example [source document](https://www.nttdata.com/global/en/-/media/nttdataglobal/1_files/investors/financial-results/2021/fy2021_fs_3q.pdf).
+RAPTOR RAG performed better than vanilla RAG at handling retrieval on our hierarchically chunked and embedded source document.
+RAPTOR retrieved specific details about NTT's financial growth for the specified quarter, and connected this growth to the broader acquisition strategy, pulling relevant context from our example [source document](https://www.nttdata.com/global/en/-/media/nttdataglobal/1_files/investors/financial-results/2021/fy2021_fs_3q.pdf).
 (Note: collapsed tree retrieval will work well in this kind of use case - a factual, keyword-based query requiring specific details - whether you have multiple source chunks or even many source documents.)
-Whereas, our vanilla RAG, while correctly identifying the specific details, fails to elucidate either NTT's strategy or a relationship between their quarterly growth, broader strategy, and the particular (Nexient) acquisition in question.
+Whereas, our vanilla RAG, while correctly identifying the specific details, failed to elucidate either NTT's strategy or a relationship between their quarterly growth, broader strategy, and the particular (Nexient) acquisition in question.

 ## Your turn